-Moneys on deposit to the credit of the Construction Account, the Bond and Interest Sinking Fund Account, and the Redemption Account shall be invested by the Trustee as directed by the Authorized Institution Representative only in investments as authorized by law from time to time subject to the additional restrictions set forth in Section 5.04 of the Indenture.
+Moneys on deposit to the credit of the Bond and Interest Sinking Fund Account, the Costs of Issuance Account, and the Redemption Account shall be invested by the Trustee as directed in writing by the Authorized Institution Representative only in investments as authorized by law from time to time subject to the additional restrictions set forth in Section 5.04 of the Indenture.
 See Appendix V - "SUMMARY OF DOCUMENTS - the Indenture - Authorized Investments."